Mickey Mania: Development

 Originally, Mickey Mania was planned to be released to coincide with Mickey's 65th birthday in 1993.
 However, as that would have only allowed for six months to develop the game, this idea was soon scrapped in favor of the more compelling concept of Mickey traveling back in time to his own original classic cartoons and subsequently recreating the events of the aforementioned shorts in the process.
 The game pays tribute to Mickey's early cartoon career.
 The game was designer David Jaffe's debut design project.

-The success of Mickey Mania led to the development of a sequel.
-The sequel would later be cancelled so that Traveller's Tales could instead focus on developing a game based on the then-upcoming film Toy Story.
+Following the success of Mickey Mania, a sequel was planned and began development with a prototype created in 1994.
+However, it was later cancelled so that Traveller's Tales could instead focus on developing a game based on the then-upcoming film Toy Story.

 Version differences

 The SNES version is missing the hidden Band Concert level, the staircase sequence in the Mad Doctor level, a few special effects, some of Pluto's appearances, and some level-ending sequences.
 It also adds loading time screens in between each area.
 The Sega CD and PSX versions extend the ending to the Mad Doctor level, showing that the Mad Doctor had regressed to a baby, and adds a sequence near the end of the Prince and the Pauper level wherein Mickey must find pencils to call upon the other Mickeys from the six main levels to attack Pete, as well as giving Mickey extensive dialogue relevant to situations throughout the game.
 The Genesis version lacks the hidden area near the end of the first level.
 The PlayStation version enhances the graphics (all sprites are remade, the staircase sequences are rendered in 3D, and in the Mad Doctor level, crates occasionally come from behind which Mickey has to dodge) and adds a sequence at the end of the Mickey and the Beanstalk level where Mickey must run away from Willie the Giant.
 Willie makes no appearance in any of the other game versions despite being mentioned in the manuals of all four versions.

 Both the Sega CD and PlayStation versions utilize a CD-based soundtrack composed by Andy Blythe and Marten Joustra with additional music by Michael Giacchino.